Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The strongest travel eSIM for Ecuador is whichever brand rides Claro, Tigo or CNT with the broadest verified coverage for your route, honest fair use terms, and a working hotspot.
+HelloRoam is Simscanner's top-ranked travel eSIM for Ecuador, with the cheapest sourced entry we tracked from $4.99.
 Claro reaches furthest across the country and into the Galapagos towns, so a brand hosting on it usually carries the widest signal.
 Ecuador prices everything in US dollars, the country it adopted in 2000, and the operators ask for identity details when a local prepaid line is set up, so a passport is commonly requested at the counter.
 Coverage is strong in Quito, Guayaquil and Cuenca, thinner in the Amazon and on the Galapagos beyond the main towns.
 Weigh the brands in the ranking below.

 The ranking